Officer was drunk at baby kidnapping scene, chief says - NewsBreak

 “I’m not 100% certain,” Joseph said.
 “He was closer to the beginning (of his shift) than the end.”

-Mayor Sam Liccardo joined Chief Mata at the news conference and told reporters, “I found this conduct to be both offensive and dangerous.”Man pleads guilty to sexually assaulting child, receives deferred adjudication
+Mayor Sam Liccardo joined Chief Mata at the news conference and told reporters, “I found this conduct to be both offensive and dangerous.”FDA warns 5 companies over delta-8, CBD sales

 The mayor pointed out that the incident happened just weeks after another SJPD officer, De’Jon Packer, was found dead in his Milpitas home on March 13.
 A coroner determined that Packer died from a fentanyl drug overdose.